Spatiotemporal imaging of gate-controlled multipath dynamics of fractional quantum Hall edge excitations

 This behavior is consistent with the picture that edge channels form where the local potential crosses the Fermi energy $E_\mathrm{F}$.
 For sufficiently negative $V_\mathrm{c}$ (e.g., $V_\mathrm{c}=-1$~V in Fig.~\ref{fig:mappings}(b)), the potential beneath the control gate is raised such that the edge forms near the boundary between the gate-covered region and the ungated GaAs surface (the gate boundary).
 Edge excitations then propagate along this boundary, hereafter referred to as the gate-defined path (Fig.~\ref{fig:mappings}(b)).
 In contrast, for positive $V_\mathrm{c}$ (e.g., $V_\mathrm{c}=0.5$~V in Fig.~\ref{fig:mappings}(f)), the potential beneath the gate is lowered and the edge forms near the mesa boundary, so excitations follow the mesa-defined path (Fig.~\ref{fig:mappings}(f)).

-Notably, access to both propagation paths is observed over a relatively broad range of $V_\mathrm{c}$, from $0$ to $0.3$~V. Using a simple capacitive coupling model (Sec.~\ref{subsec:estimation} and Ref.~\cite{france2025electrically}), this corresponds to an estimated electrochemical-potential shift of $\sim 4$~meV beneath the control gate, comparable to the $\sim 3$~meV local potential (electrochemical-potential) shift expected in the two-dimensional electron gas (2DEG) directly under the excitation gate during the $0.2$~V$_{\mathrm{pp}}$ (i.e., $\pm 0.1$~V) pulse (estimated using the same capacitive coupling model).
-This comparison suggests that the static potential landscape set by $V_\mathrm{c}$ does not fully pin the edge to a single boundary; together with the transient excitation-gate perturbation, it allows access to both the gate-defined and mesa-defined trajectories, indicating that the edge channel need not be confined to a single path in a realistic potential landscape.
+Notably, access to both propagation paths is observed over a relatively broad range of $V_\mathrm{c}$, from $0$ to $0.3$~V. Using a simple capacitive coupling model~\cite{france2025electrically}, this corresponds to an estimated electrochemical-potential shift of $\sim 4$~meV beneath the control gate, comparable to the $\sim 3$~meV shift expected directly under the excitation gate during the $0.2$~V$_{\mathrm{pp}}$ (i.e., $\pm 0.1$~V) pulse.
+This comparison suggests that, in this intermediate voltage range, the measured response is not pinned to a single well-defined boundary path.
+Instead, the static potential landscape set by $V_\mathrm{c}$ and the transient excitation-gate perturbation together realize a gate-tuned propagation geometry in which the excitation-induced response appears on both the gate-defined and mesa-defined trajectories.

 One subtlety is that, in the absence of additional influences, the excitation at $V_\mathrm{c}=0$ would be expected to appear only along the mesa-defined path.
 However, a signal is also observed along the gate-defined path (Fig.~\ref{fig:mappings}(d)).
-This discrepancy is likely due to a modification of the surface potential caused by sidewall depletion and metal deposition, as discussed in Sec.~\ref{effects_of_metal_gate}.
+This discrepancy is likely due to a modification of the surface potential caused by sidewall depletion and metal deposition, as discussed in Appendix B of the End Matter.